stefanomartins91/stefanomartins91/README.md

 - 👨‍🎓 I've recently finished a ➡️ <strong> SQL course, and I'm currently increasing my habilities in HTML, CSS and JS. </strong>

+- 👨‍💼 I am currently working on a personal project called <strong> Trampaki </strong> with my partners.
+It's a platform designed to help people looking for jobs and people hiring to find each other.
+A simple solution for both sides!
+We're very thrilled about it and hopefully we will make it a real business soon.

 - 💬 Ask me about ➡️ **Whatever!
 From music to movies, to life in other planets and even after death, I love to have deep conversations!**

 - 📫 How to reach me ➡️ **stefano.rcastilho@gmail.com**